Onewheel vs Electric Skateboard (Comparison)

 Stable Carving

-As I described above, the Onewheel can get sketchy when doing deep carves.
+As I described above, the Onewheel can get sketchy when doing deeper carves.
 This is why I prefer riding my electric skateboards on the pavement.
 Having four urethane wheels making contact with the ground versus one tire makes for a more enjoyable deep carving experience.

 Remote Control

-Again, as I said above, holding an extra piece of equipment just to shred isn’t my favorite.
+Again, as I said above, holding an extra piece of equipment to shred isn’t my favorite.
 I love the easiness of having no remote in my hand while riding my Onewheel.
 I’d consider this a downside of electric skateboards, but you might not.

 Bottom Line

-Billy
+Billy James

-Check Out Next
+Check Next